Arsenal Firearms AF2011A1: History

+The AF2011A1 has its roots in the Grieco pistol that also came with double barrels for the same purpose.

 Design

-The AF2011-A1 is double barreled pistol based on the design of the M1911.
+The AF2011-A1 is a double-barreled pistol based on the design of the M1911.
 It is practically two M1911 pistols built into a single side-by-side frame.
 Its barrels, triggers, magazines, and hammers all come in pairs, and are connected together so that pulling on one trigger would fire both barrels.
 The iron sights sit between the two barrels.

+The majority of internal parts including the firing pins, firing pin plates, sear groups, springs, recoil rods, and mainspring housings are interchangeable with standard M1911 replacement parts.

 Cartridges

 The available cartridges for the AF2011-A1 are: